openproblems-bio/openproblems/openproblems/tasks/_batch_integration/batch_integration_embed/README.md

 #### Isolated label silhouette

-This score evaluates for each cell type label that is present in more than one batch how isolated the cells of said label are from other cells.
+This score evaluates the compactness for the label(s) that is(are) shared by fewest batches.
+This indicates how well rare cell types can be preserved after integration.

 #### Cell type ASW

-For the bio-conservation score, the ASW was computed on cell identity labels.
+For the bio-conservation score, the ASW is computed on cell identity labels, measuring their compactness